 But Greene is not the only modern author to conjure up the open spaces of the Common for literary purposes.
 In his Booker Prize short-listed Atonement (2001) Ian McEwan had his heroine Cecilia and her nemesis Briony both live in or around Clapham during WWII, particularly around Clapham South.
 Both characters train to be nurses and until relatively recently Clapham South boasted the presence of the South London Hospital for Women (turned in the first decade of this century into a supermarket and apartments).

 More recently Anne-Marie Neary set The Orphans (2017) in part on Clapham Common.
-Anne-Marie is a Clapham resident and appeared at the recent Book Festival.
+Anne-Marie is a Clapham resident and appeared at the 2017 Book Festival.
 Her heroine too lives close to the Common.
 I was at the launch party for The Orphans last Wednesday, hosted by Penguin Random House, and had some interesting conversations, not least with fellow authors.